-The Treasury and the banks working on the sale of the government's stake in bailed-out insurer American International Group are at odds over how low to price the first sale of stock, CNBC reported on Thursday.
+The Treasury and the banks working on the sale of the government's stake in bailed-out insurer American International Group

 The network, citing sources, said the Treasury wanted a price around $31.50 per share, while underwriters were pushing to go as low as $25 per share, arguing the lower price would encourage a larger overall sale.